 In Scotland, a child aged 14 or over whose parent or guardian is a member of HM Forces is also eligible to register as a service voter.
 They must be living in Scotland or would be living in Scotland if their parent or guardian were not based overseas.

 They will not be able to vote in Scottish Parliamentary or local government elections until they are 16 or in UK Parliamentary elections until they are 18.

 In Wales, a child aged 14 or over whose parent or guardian is a member of HM Forces is also eligible to register as a service voter.
 They must be living in Wales or would be living in Wales if their parent or guardian were not based overseas.

 They will not be able to vote in Senedd Cymru/Welsh Parliament elections until they are 16 or in UK Parliamentary, local council or Police and Crime Commissioner elections until they are 18.

 Register to vote

 The way you choose to register to vote is up to you and will depend on your personal circumstances.

 If you're based overseas, or expect to be posted abroad in the next year, it makes sense to register as a service voter.
 This allows you to be registered at a fixed address in the UK even if you move around.

 Service voter registration lasts for five years, so once you're registered you shouldn't have to worry about it while you're busy overseas.
 You can cancel your service voter registration at any time.

-In Scotland, if you're under 18 years old and registered as a service voter because you live with a parent or guardian who is a member of HM Forces, you must renew your registration every year.
+In Scotland and Wales, if you're under 18 years old and registered as a service voter because you live with a parent or guardian who is a member of HM Forces, you must renew your registration every year.